BuzzdAldrin/BaltimorePropertyValue/README.md

 # BaltimorePropertyValue
 A Python project to gather Baltimore property data.
-OSINT.
+A part of the larger Baltimore OSINT Crime Analysis.